-- the tangent mode that computes a directional derivative $F'(X).\dot{X}$ , - the vector tangent mode that computes $F'(X).\dot{X_n}$ for many directions $X_n$ simultaneously, and can therefore compute Jacobians, and - the reverse mode that computes the gradient $F'^(X).\overline{Y}$ .
+- the tangent mode that computes a directional derivative $F'(X).\dot{X}$, - the vector tangent mode that computes $F'(X).\dot{X_n}$ for many directions X_n simultaneously, and can therefore compute Jacobians, and - the reverse mode that computes the gradient $F'^(X).\overline{Y}$.

 An obvious fourth mode could be the vector reverse mode, which is not yet implemented.
 Many other modes exist in the other AD tools in the world, that compute for example higher degree derivatives or Taylor expansions.
 For the time being, we restrict ourselves to first-order derivatives and we put our efforts on the reverse mode.
 But as we said before, we also view TAPENADE as a platform to build new program transformations, in particular new differentiations.
+Notice however that higher-order derivatives can be obtained through repeated application of tangent and/or reverse AD, cf 6.4.